Baking 101: How To Bake Your Face Like A Pro

-We made our Huda Beauty Easy Bake to make baking as foolproof as possible: The powder is really finely milled, gives a matte yet luminous finish, controls shine, plus it has zero flashback!
-The powder also comes in eight shades, so there’s a shade to help brighten, color-correct, and complement every skin tone.
-The Easy Bake powder also comes with a unique netting so that it’s super easy to use the powder, and get just the right amount for baking.
+We designed our weightless Huda Beauty Easy Bake Loose Setting Powder, $35, to make baking as foolproof as possible: the powder is really finely milled, gives a matte yet luminous finish, controls shine, plus it has zero flashback!
+The powder also comes with a unique netting so that it’s easy to use, and you get just the right amount of powder for baking.

-Step 2: Once your base is down and fully blended, dip your Bake & Blend Brush or damp makeup sponge into the powder and apply a thick layer of setting powder (using a dabbing motion) on the areas of your face you want to brighten and set.
+Once your base is down and fully blended, dip your powder puff, damp makeup sponge, or dense brush into the powder and apply a thick layer of setting powder (using a dabbing motion) on the areas of your face you want to brighten and set.

-Step 3: Once you’ve let it set for three to ten minutes (whatever you have time for), you can simply dust away any excess powder using a fluffy brush.
+Once you’ve let it set for three to five minutes (whatever you have time for), simply dust away any excess powder using a fluffy brush.

-Tip: We recommend letting the powder sit for up to 10 minutes if you know you’ll need your makeup to last from dawn to dusk, or just three to five minutes for a lighter bake.
+Tip: We recommend letting the powder sit for up to five minutes if you know you’ll need your makeup to last from dawn to dusk, or just three minutes for a lighter bake.

 My Signature Baking Technique

-You can even bake the corners of your nose, which will help to stop creasing and the movement of makeup, as this is somewhere that tends to get a lot of oil build up.
+You can even bake the corners of your nose to prevent your makeup from moving around, as this is somewhere that tends to get oil buildup if you have combo or oily skin.